Hinton Township, Michigan

 Hinton Township is a civil township of Mecosta County in the U.S. state of Michigan.
-As of the 2000 census, the township population was 1,035.
+As of the 2020 census, the township population was 1,054.

+History

 John Hinton was the first white settler here in 1855.
 The township was named for him when it was organized in 1860.
 A post office named Hinton operated from July 1862 until October 1863.

 Communities

 There are no incorporated municipalities in the township.
 There are some unincorporated communities or named locales in the northern portion of the township along 5 Mile Road: